 High school graduates should be required to take a year off to pursue community service projects before entering college in order to increase their maturity and global awareness.

-Here, thesis statement present an argument and give evidence to support the claim that students should pursue community projects before entering college.
+Here, the thesis statement presents an argument and gives evidence to support the claim that students should pursue community projects before entering college.